google/cdep/doc/authoring.md

 ## Step 1 -- Fork BoringSSL on Github
 Navigate to https://github.com/google/boringssl and click the Fork button.
 After the fork is complete, go to settings and rename the repository to "boringssl-tutorial".
+Now clone your "boringssl-tutorial" repository onto your local machine.

 ## Step 2 -- Install CMake
-This step installs CMake in a new folder.
+This step installs CMake into your "boringssl-tutorial" folder.
 You can skip this step if you already have CMake 3.7.1 or later, but you will need to modifiy subsequent steps to reference that CMake instead.
+If you are not using Linux go to the [CMake downloads page](https://cmake.org/download/) to get the zip file URL for your OS.
 ```
 cd boringssl-tutorial
 wget https://cmake.org/files/v3.8/cmake-3.8.1-Linux-x86_64.tar.gz